27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 Have you always been fascinated by history – even just a little bit?
 If you have, odds are you’ll be delighted by this gem of a show.
 You won’t be getting the popular stories here; instead, you’ll get the stories that are often left out of the history books.

-For example, the most recent episode (as of this writing) tells the story of a female journalist in the late 1900s – Nelly Bly.
+For example, one episode tells the story of a female journalist in the late 1900s – Nelly Bly.
 Nelly was America’s original stunt journalist, and her story is downright fascinating.
 The episode begins with Nelly pretending to be insane so that she could write about what it’s like inside a mental institution.

 Other stories cover paleontology, the Johnstown flood, the Halifax Explosion, and more.